 - Defective main control board – The main control board regulates the power supply to all of the microwave components, so a defective board might be causing the appliance not to heat.
 Since this is not a common problem, you should inspect and test the other potentially faulty components first to confirm they are working properly before considering a control board replacement.

-Because of the high voltage and high current used by microwave ovens, be aware that repairing this appliance poses a substantial risk for injury or death if precautions are not taken.
+Because of the high voltage and high current used by microwave ovens, be aware that repairing this appliance poses a substantial risk of injury or death if precautions are not taken.
 You should always unplug the microwave before you attempt any disassembly.
-Since high voltage capacitors used in microwaves may retain a charge even after the microwave has been unplugged, we recommend that only experienced professionals access and replace internal components.
+Since high voltage capacitors used in microwaves may retain a charge even after the microwave has been unplugged, we recommend that only experienced professionals access and replace internal components when your microwave is not heating up.

 If you do need to access internal components, you should make sure the capacitor is fully discharged immediately after removing the microwave’s shroud or cover.
 While most high voltage capacitors used in recent microwave models have a bleeder resistor in them that should automatically discharge the capacitor after the voltage has been discontinued, it’s always a good idea to confirm this by attempting to discharge the capacitor manually.
 This can be done by placing a screwdriver blade or needle-nose pliers across each set of capacitor terminals.
 The handle of the screwdriver or pliers should be insulated, and you should avoid touching the metal portion of the tool when the tool is in contact with the terminals.